geez0219/website-ng/src/assets/branches/r1.0/api/dataset/BatchDataset.md

     ```

-#### Args:
+<h4>Args:</h4>

- *fractions :  Floating point values will be interpreted as percentages, integers as an absolute number of        datapoints, and an iterable of integers as the exact indices of the data that should be removed in order        to create the new dataset.
+* **fractions** :  Floating point values will be interpreted as percentages, integers as an absolute number of        datapoints, and an iterable of integers as the exact indices of the data that should be removed in order        to create the new dataset.

-#### Returns:
+<h4>Returns:</h4>
     One or more new datasets which are created by removing elements from the current dataset.
 The number of    datasets returned will be equal to the number of `fractions` provided.
 If only a single value is provided    then the return will be a single dataset rather than a list of datasets.

-### summary
+### summary<span class="tag">method of BatchDataset</span><a class="sourcelink" href=https://github.com/fastestimator/fastestimator/blob/r1.0/fastestimator/dataset/batch_dataset.py/#L156-L163>View source on Github</a>
 ```python
 summary(
 	self